TheGeorgeAlexander/parse-table-generator/README.md

-> [!CAUTION]
-> This project is still in active development, it doesn't work yet.
-This notice will be removed once it actually works.

 # Parse Table Generator
 This is a Node.js script that creates a parse table for an LR(1) compiler from a text file with context-free grammar.
 I made this tool to assist me with a personal project.
 It should work for every context-free grammar.